Continuing to browse our website indicates your consent to our use of cookies. For more information, see our Privacy policy.

 15 months

-The Master of Management (International Business specialization) at the University of Auckland is a specialized program designed to develop expertise in global business operations and strategies.
+The Master of International Business at the University of Auckland is a specialized program designed to develop expertise in global business operations and strategies.
 This program provides students with a thorough understanding of international business environments, international trade and finance, and strategic management in a global context.

 Trade course content